 Costs and fees

 You may have to pay a chartered surveyor for a Royal Institute of Chartered Surveyors (RICS) open market rental valuation.
-You may also need to pay management fees to the company that you choose to let your property through depending on the level of service they are providing to you.
+You may also need to pay management fees to the company that you choose to let your property through.
+This depends on the level of service they are providing to you.

-You will have to pay the Council a Section 106 eligibility assessment fee of £150 to cover the Council's cost in assessing the eligibility if your proposed tenant.
+You will have to pay the Council a Section 106 eligibility assessment fee of £156.
+This is to cover the Council's cost in assessing the eligibility if your proposed tenant.
 This fee will be required before our written permission to let your property is granted.

-An Assured Shorthold Tenancy (AST) will need to be drawn up between yourself and your tenants and a copy provided to the Council.
+An Assured Shorthold Tenancy (AST) will need to be drawn up between yourself and your tenants.
+A copy will need to be provided to the Council.
 A lettings agency should be able to provide this to you as part of their services.

 - Obtain your s106 agreement